dotnet/machinelearning/docs/code/IDataViewDesignPrinciples.md

 dictionary-based mappers, such as the TermTransform, build their state from training data.
 Training occurs when the transform is instantiated from user- provided parameters.
 Typically, the transform behavior is later serialized.
-When deserialized, the transform is not retrained—its behavior is entirely determined by the serialized information.
+When deserialized, the transform is not retrained; its behavior is entirely determined by the serialized information.

 ### Composition Examples